Why CHOOSE A-LEVELS?

-The A levels are originally a UK qualification and have been introduced worldwide, aimed at students aged 17 and 18 in their last two years of schooling.
-A levels provide a basis for selection of University entrants in UK as well as a qualification for students entering the job market.
+The A levels are initially a UK qualification and have been introduced worldwide, aimed at students aged 17 and 18 in their last two years of schooling.
+A-levels provide a basis for the selection of University entrants in the UK as well as a qualification for students entering the job market.

-The A level qualification has been in existence for over 50 years and, as such, it is recognized all over the world as a rigorous qualification which can be trusted.
+The A-level qualification has been in existence for over 50 years, and, as such, it is recognized all over the world as a rigorous qualification that can be trusted.

 All A levels are split into two components: AS (comprising 50% of the A level and generally completed in the A1 year) and A2 (comprising the other 50% and generally completed in the A2 year).

-right and can be an important asset when applying to Universities.
+right and can be an essential asset when applying to Universities.

 SCIE students can choose four to five of following courses as their AS level subjects.
 The selection of subject is very important for student’s future studying and university application.